Have questions? We're here.

 • 1 Breakfast

-Edinburgh, Scotland’s capital, is more than just a city of castles and royal connections; it is a place where the stories of saints and heroes who saved Scotland echo through its ancient streets.
+Edinburgh, Scotland’s capital, is more than just a city of castles and royal connections; it is where the stories of saints and heroes who saved Scotland echo through its ancient streets.
 Perched dramatically on volcanic hills and dominated by the iconic Edinburgh Castle, the city has been a strategic stronghold for centuries.
-Renowned for its connections to Scottish heroes like Robert the Bruce, Mary Queen of Scots, who took up residence at Holyrood Palace as a widow at 18 years of age; and St Giles, the patron saint of Edinburgh; the city holds secrets including hidden underground tunnels beneath the Royal Mile, and tales of ghostly apparitions that haunt the ancient vaults.
+Renowned for its connections to Scottish heroes like Robert the Bruce, Mary Queen of Scots, who took up residence at Holyrood Palace as a widow at 18 years of age, and St Giles, the patron saint of Edinburgh, the city holds secrets including hidden underground tunnels beneath the Royal Mile, and tales of ghostly apparitions that haunt the ancient vaults.

 Option 1 – Morning experience: The Royal Mile and Edinburgh Castle

-At the pinnacle of the Royal Mile, follow in the footsteps of kings, queens, soldiers and prisoners as you explore the historical Edinburgh Castle.
+At the pinnacle of the Royal Mile, follow in the footsteps of kings, queens, soldiers, and prisoners as you explore the historic Edinburgh Castle.
 This former royal residence is brimming with fascinating stories from its past.
-Perched high on a volcanic rock, the castle had a strategic advantage over invaders and has witnessed many sieges, often switching hands between Britain and Scotland.
+Perched high on a volcanic rock, the castle had a strategic advantage over invaders and witnessed many sieges, often switching hands between Britain and Scotland.
 An iconic UNESCO World Heritage Site, Edinburgh Castle holds many historical treasures, including the Honors of Scotland – the oldest Crown jewels in Britain.
 Created during the reigns of James IV and James V, these jewels were first used together for the coronation of Mary, Queen of Scots, in 1543.
 During World War II, the Crown of Scotland was cleverly hidden in a medieval latrine closet in David’s Tower!
-Your audio tour of the castle is stacked with fascinating facts about this stoic fortress, making it both factual and enjoyable.
+Your audio tour of the castle is stacked with fascinating facts about this stoic fortress, making it factual and enjoyable.

 Option 2 – Morning experience: The Underground World of Edinburgh and Edinburgh Castle

-Explore Edinburgh’s hidden underground world on this exclusive tour, delving into the fascinating history of the city’s subterranean spaces.
+Explore Edinburgh’s hidden underground world on your exclusive tour, delving into the fascinating history of the city’s subterranean spaces.
 Beneath the bustling streets of the Old Town lies a labyrinth of vaults and passages, built in the 18th century primarily for storage and commercial purposes.
 These underground areas, originally constructed to accommodate the city’s growing needs, were used for storing goods, housing taverns, and even as living quarters for the city’s poorest residents.

 As you journey through these shadowy chambers, your guide will reveal how the vaults became home to Edinburgh’s destitute, offering a glimpse into the city’s past struggles.
 Discover why these vaults were built, their varied uses over the centuries, and the hidden stories of those who lived and worked in Edinburgh’s dark corners.

-At the pinnacle of the Royal Mile, follow in the footsteps of kings, queens, soldiers and prisoners as you explore the historical Edinburgh Castle.
+At the pinnacle of the Royal Mile, follow in the footsteps of kings, queens, soldiers, and prisoners as you explore the historic Edinburgh Castle.
 This former royal residence is brimming with fascinating stories from its past.
-Perched high on a volcanic rock, the castle had a strategic advantage over invaders and has witnessed many sieges, often switching hands between Britain and Scotland.
+Perched high on a volcanic rock, the castle had a strategic advantage over invaders and witnessed many sieges, often switching hands between Britain and Scotland.
 An iconic UNESCO World Heritage Site, Edinburgh Castle holds many historical treasures, including the Honors of Scotland – the oldest Crown jewels in Britain.
 Created during the reigns of James IV and James V, these jewels were first used together for the coronation of Mary, Queen of Scots, in 1543.
 During World War II, the Crown of Scotland was cleverly hidden in a medieval latrine closet in David’s Tower!
 Your audio tour of the castle is stacked with fascinating facts about this stoic fortress.

 Option 3 – Morning experience: The Royal Yacht Britannia

-A Royal residence for over 40 years, the Britannia enchants with an audio tour of her decks, apartments, bridge and engine room.
+A Royal residence for over 40 years, the Britannia enchants you with an audio tour of her decks, apartments, bridge, and engine room.
 Launched on 16 April 1953 from the John Brown & Company shipyard in Clydebank, Scotland, the Royal Yacht Britannia served the royal family for over 44 years.
 It sailed more than a million nautical miles, becoming one of the world’s most famous ships.
 To Queen Elizabeth II, Britannia was the ideal royal residence for state visits, official receptions, royal honeymoons, and family holidays.
 For Great Britain, it was a symbol of the Commonwealth and a proud ambassador, generating billions in trade deals.
 For the royal family and its 220 dedicated crew members, Britannia was a cherished home.
 When she was decommissioned in 1997, it marked the end of a long tradition of British royal yachts dating back to 1660 and the reign of Charles II.

 Day 14: Depart Edinburgh